aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/gziparchive/_index.md

 public class GzipArchive implements IArchive, IArchiveFileEntry, AutoCloseable
 ```

-This class represents gzip archive file.
+This class represents a gzip archive file.
 Use it to compose or extract gzip archives.

 Gzip compression algorithm is based on the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.
 ## Constructors